rodrigomelo9/amba/amba.md

 ### APB3 - PREADY

-* Completer can use PREADY to extend (introduce wait states) transfers.
+* COMPLETER can use PREADY to extend (introduce wait states) transfers.
 * Peripherals with fixed two-cycle access can set PREADY always HIGH.

 ----